Procopius of Sázava

-Saint Procopius of Sázava (Procopius Sazavensis, Prokop Sázavský; died 25 March 1053) was a Czech canon and hermit, canonized as a saint of the Catholic church in 1204.
+Saint Procopius of Sázava (Procopius Sazavensis, Prokop Sázavský; died 25 March 1053) was a Czech Christian canon and hermit, who is venerated as a saint in the Eastern Orthodox Church and Roman Catholic church.

 Life

 Little about his life is known with certainty.
 According to hagiographical tradition, he was born in 970, in a Central Bohemian village of Chotouň near Kouřim.
 He studied in Prague and was ordained there.

 He was married and had a son, called Jimram (Emmeram), but later entered the Benedictine order, presumably at Břevnov Monastery, and eventually retired to the wilderness as a hermit, living in a cave on the banks of Sázava River, where over time he attracted a group of fellow hermits.

 The community of hermits was incorporated as a Benedictine monastery by the duke of Bohemia in 1032/3, now known as Sázava Monastery, or St Procopius Monastery, where he served as the first abbot for the span of twenty years until his death.